-507.3.8 PAIN COMPLIANCE TECHNIQUES
+507.3.8 POSITIONAL ADVANTAGE TECHNIQUES

-Pain compliance techniques may be effective in controlling a physically or actively resisting individual/youth.
-Officers may only apply those pain compliance techniques for which they have successfully completed Department-approved training and only when the officer reasonable believes that the use of such a technique appears necessary to further a legitimate law enforcement purpose.
-Officers utilizing any pain compliance technique should consider the totality of circumstances including, but not limited to:
+Positional advantage techniques may be effective in controlling a physically or actively resisting individual/youth.
+Officers may only apply those techniques for which they have successfully completed Department-approved training and only when the officer reasonable believes that the use of such a technique appears necessary to further a legitimate law enforcement purpose.
+Any such technique must not involve a substantial risk of positional asphyxia, which is outlined in the positional asphyxia portion of this policy.
+Officers utilizing any technique shall consider the totality of circumstances including, but not limited to:

-- (a) The potential for injury to the officer(s) or others if the technique is not used. - (b) The potential risk of serious injury to the individual/youth being controlled. - (c) The degree to which the application of the technique may be controlled given the level of resistance. - (d) The nature of the offense involved. - (e) The level of resistance of the individual(s)/youth involved.
+- (a) The potential for injury to the officer(s) or others if the technique is not used. - (b) The potential risk of serious injury to the individual/youth being controlled. - (c) The degree to which the application of the technique may be controlled given the level of resistance. - (d) The nature of the offense involved.

-- (f) The need for prompt resolution of the situation in which the individual(s)/youth involved. - (g) If time permits, other reasonable alternatives. - (h) Whether the individual can comply with the direction or orders of the officer. - (i) Whether the individual/youth has been given sufficient opportunity to comply.
+- (e) The level of resistance of the individual(s)/youth involved. - (f) The need for prompt resolution of the situation in which the individual(s)/youth involved. - (g) If time permits, other reasonable alternatives. - (h) Whether the individual can comply with the direction or orders of the officer. - (i) Whether the individual/youth has been given sufficient opportunity to comply.

-The application of any pain compliance technique shall be discontinued once the officer determines that compliance has been achieved.
+The application of anypositional advantage technique shall be discontinued once the officer determines that compliance has been achieved.